SquareFactory/benchmark-api/README.md

 ./benchmark run 1
 ```

+The tool will launch a 1st set of benchmark, to determine the ideal parameters for maximum performance.
+Then, it will run a second set of 10 benchmarks, using those parameters.
-The results are exported in the benchmark.csv file, in the same directory as the executable.
+The results are exported in the first_set.csv and second_set.csv files, in the same directory as the binary.